szydlovski/string-templates/README.md

 ### *Description*

 Parses slots from the template string.
-Slots are returned as prop names (without braces);
+Slots are returned as property names (without the surrounding braces).

 # CHANGELOG